 Additional Academic Opportunities

-After their AS exams, a number of Year 12 students may opt to take the Extended Project Qualification (EPQ) on a research question of their choosing.
+During Year 12, students can apply to take the Extended Project Qualification (EPQ) on a research question of their choosing.
 They are allocated a member of staff as a supervisor, devise their own question and complete independent research to produce an extended essay or piece in response.

-As well as the Level 3 qualifications outlined above, students have the opportunity to resit their GCSE English Language and Maths, if they did not achieve a C grade or above at GCSE.
+As well as the Level 3 qualifications outlined above, students have the opportunity to resit their GCSE English Language and Maths, if they did not achieve a 4 grade or above at GCSE.

 A small number of Year 13 students have a weekly work experience placement as part of their Programme of Study.
 In the past, these placements have included work with a local accountancy firm, a local bank, a nursery school, and mechanics.
 All students are encouraged to seek a short work experience placement during their holidays, to further develop key employability skills.